-B - The Editor Gutter Area - The gutter area is used by the editor to display informational icons and controls.
+- B The Editor Gutter Area The gutter area is used by the editor to display informational icons and controls.
 Some typical items, among others, which appear in this gutter area are debugging breakpoint markers, controls to fold and unfold blocks of code, bookmarks, change markers and line numbers.
-Line numbers are switched on by default but may be disabled by right-clicking in the gutter and selecting the Show Line Numbers menu option.

-C - Code Structure Location - This bar at the bottom of the editor displays the current position of the cursor as it relates to the overall structure of the code.
-In the following figure, for example, the bar indicates that a setOnClickListener method call is currently being edited, and that this line of code is contained within the onCreate method of the MainActivity class.
+Line numbers are switched on by default but may be disabled by right-clicking in the gutter and selecting the Show Line Numbers menu option. - C Code Structure Location This bar at the bottom of the editor displays the current position of the cursor as it relates to the overall structure of the code.
+In the following figure, for example, the bar indicates that a setOnClickListener method call is currently being edited, and that this line of code is contained within the convertCurrency method of the MainActivity class.

-Selecting an element within the bar will move the cursor to the corresponding location within the code file.
-For example, selecting the onCreate() entry will move the cursor to the top of the onCreate method within the source code.
+Double-clicking an element within the bar will move the cursor to the corresponding location within the code file.
+For example, double-clicking on the convertCurrency(view: View) entry will move the cursor to the top of the convertCurrency method within the source code.
+Similarly clicking on the MainActivity entry will drop down a list of available code navigation points for selection:

-D - The Editor Area - This is the main area where the code is displayed, entered and edited by the user.
-Later sections of this chapter will cover the key features of the editing area in detail.

-E - The Validation and Marker Sidebar - Android Studio incorporates a feature referred to as "on-the-fly code analysis".
+- D The Editor Area This is the main area where the code is displayed, entered and edited by the user.
+Later sections of this chapter will cover the key features of the editing area in detail. - E The Validation and Marker Sidebar Android Studio incorporates a feature referred to as "on-the-fly code analysis".
 What this essentially means is that as you are typing code, the editor is analyzing the code to check for warnings and syntax errors.
 The indicator at the top of the validation sidebar will change from a green check mark (no warnings or errors detected) to a yellow square (warnings detected) or red alert icon (errors have been detected).
-Clicking on this indicator will display a popup containing a summary of the issues found with the code in the editor as illustrated in Figure 8-3:
+Clicking on this indicator will display a popup containing a summary of the issues found with the code in the editor as illustrated in Figure 8-4:

 The sidebar also displays markers at the locations where issues have been detected using the same color coding.
-Hovering the mouse pointer over a marker when the line of code is visible in the editor area will display a popup containing a description of the issue (Figure 8-4):
+Hovering the mouse pointer over a marker when the line of code is visible in the editor area will display a popup containing a description of the issue (Figure 8-5):

-Hovering the mouse pointer over a marker for a line of code which is currently scrolled out of the viewing area of the editor will display a "lens" overlay containing the block of code where the problem is located (Figure 8-5) allowing it to be viewed without the necessity to scroll to that location in the editor:
+Hovering the mouse pointer over a marker for a line of code which is currently scrolled out of the viewing area of the editor will display a "lens" overlay containing the block of code where the problem is located (Figure 8-6) allowing it to be viewed without the necessity to scroll to that location in the editor: